<i>Tiarella</i> and <i>Heucherella</i>: to plant and to grow

 • Loosen soil well

-• Place plant in centre of hole without burying collar too deeply, keeping it slightly below soil surface
+• Place plant in centre of hole without burying the collar too deeply, keeping it slightly below soil surface

 • Firm down